ajkrumholz/tea_time/README.md

 `PATCH /api/v1/customer_subscriptions/{id}`

-This endpoint is intended to function as a way to cancel a subscription without deleting its record, allowing customers to view both active and cancelled subscriptions.
+This endpoint is intended to function as a way to cancel a subscription without deleting its record.
+It can also be used to change the frequency of a customer's subscription.

 #### Params
 - id - integer (required) - ID of the customer_subscription to be cancelled